 Every employee you manage is going to be different.
-Different work styles and personalities.
-It's important to treat everyone equally, while also understanding that each employee will react and respond to situations differently.
-Different people have different preferences when it comes to feedback and recognition of their work.
+They'll prefer different work styles and exhibit unique personalities.
+It's important to treat everyone equally while also understanding that each employee will react and respond to situations differently.
+They'll showcase preferences when it comes to feedback and recognition of their work.
 Some of your staff may prefer direct criticism of their work, while others prefer a softer conversational approach to their review.
 Meeting the individual needs of your team shows high level leadership and will create more inspired employees.

 Are you doing your part to strengthen employee engagement?

 Creating a positive and collaborative work environment will help keep your practice running smoothly.
 Recognizing and rewarding the team when goals are met is a great way to build a positive atmosphere.
 The goal for employee recognition is to highlight the employees that have gone above and beyond to encourage others in the practice to do the same.
 Highlighting one employee each month could be a great way to showcase this.
-But remember, employee engagement comes in many forms - never underestimate the power of even a small handwritten thank you note!
+Remember, employee engagement comes in many forms - never underestimate the power of a handwritten thank you note.

 Are you suffering from "Turnover Fever"?

 In some cases when one employee hands in their two weeks, it can snowball into multiple employees handing in their notice.
-One way to prevent this is to conduct an exit interview with your staff when they leave your office so you can better understand the strengths and weaknesses of your practice, and where you can continue to improve to keep your team happy.
+One way to prevent this is to conduct an exit interview with your staff before they leave so you can better understand the strengths and weaknesses of your practice and where you can continue to improve to keep your team happy.
 Once an employee has made the decision to leave, it's likely they'll be more vocal about any issues in your practice.